-General Fusion is conducting a sequence of subscale experiments of compact toroid (CT) plasmas compressed by chemically driven implosion of an aluminum liner, providing insight into plasma behaviour needed to advance toward a reactor-scale demonstration.
-These experiments are referred to as "Plasma Compression Small" (PCS) and in total 16 experimental campaigns have been completed each with a final "field shot" where the CT is actually compressed by the aluminum liner.
+General Fusion is conducting a sequence of subscale experiments of compact toroid (CT) plasmas compressed by chemically driven implosion of an aluminum liner, providing insight into plasma behavior needed to advance toward a reactor-scale demonstration.
+These experiments are referred to as "Plasma Compression Small" (PCS) and in total 16 experimental campaigns have been completed each with a final "field shot" where the CT is actually compressed by the aluminum liner at a remote location.
 In all PCS shots to date CT plasmas are formed by a coaxial Marshall gun, with magnetic fields supported by internal plasma currents and eddy currents in the wall.
-We are currently investigating the behaviour of plasma configurations similar to spherical tokamaks.
+We are currently investigating the behavior of plasma configurations similar to spherical tokamaks.